tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 ## Specifying the signature validity interval

-The `signedstart` and `signedexpiry` fields must be expressed as UTC times and must adhere to a valid UTC format that is compatible ISO 8601 format.
+The `signedstart` (`st`) and `signedexpiry` (`se`) fields must be expressed as UTC times and must adhere to a valid UTC format that is compatible ISO 8601 format.
 Supported ISO 8601 formats include the following:

 - `YYYY-MM-DD`
 - `YYYY-MM-DDThh:mmTZD`
 - `YYYY-MM-DDThh:mm:ssTZD`

 > [!NOTE]